Mark5900/Capa.PowerShell.Module/Documentation/PowerPack custom commands.md

     Exit_MissingDiskSpace
 ```

-The functions use Exit-PSScript that comes from the loaded module PSlib.psm1.
+The functions use Exit-PpScript that comes from the loaded module PSlib.psm1.